THOMASELOVE/432-classes-2024/class20/README.md

 1. Feedback on the Minute Paper after Class 19 **will be posted** in time for class.
 2. The Lab 6 answer sketch has been posted to our Shared Drive.
 Grades and feedback on Lab 6 will be posted Tuesday.
 3. I hope to also have feedback for you on Project A before I go to bed tonight.
+Progress so far [is summarized here](https://github.com/THOMASELOVE/432-classes-2024/blob/main/projectA/portfolio_review.md).
 We'll see if we hit that deadline or not.

 ## Our Starting Point for Today